-Abstract We present the latest enhancement of the nonlinear monotone finite volume method for the nearwell regions.
-The original nonlinear method is applicable for diffusion, advection-diffusion and multiphase flow model equations with full anisotropic discontinuous permeability tensors on conformal polyhedral meshes.
+Abstract We present the latest enhancement of the nonlinear monotone finite volume method for the near-well regions.
+The original nonlinear method is applicable for diffusion, advection-diffusion, and multiphase flow model equations with full anisotropic discontinuous permeability tensors on conformal polyhedral meshes.
 The approximation of the diffusive flux uses the nonlinear two-point stencil which reduces to the conventional two-point flux approximation (TPFA) on cubic meshes but has much better accuracy for the general case of non-orthogonal grids and anisotropic media.

-The latest modification of the nonlinear method takes into account the nonlinear (e.g. logarithmic) singularity of the pressure in the near-well region and introduces a correction to improve accuracy of the pressure and the flux calculation.
-In this paper we consider a linear version of the nonlinear method waiving its monotonicity for sake of better accuracy.
-The new method is generalized for anisotropic media, polyhedral grids and nontrivial cases such as slanted, partially perforated wells or wells shifted from the cell center.
-Numerical experiments show noticeable reduction of numerical errors compared to the original monotone nonlinear FV scheme with the conventional Peaceman well model or with the given analytical well rate.
+The latest modification of the nonlinear method takes into account the nonlinear (e.g., logarithmic) singularity of the pressure in the near-well region and introduces a correction to improve accuracy of the pressure and the flux calculation.
+In this paper, we consider a linear version of the nonlinear method waiving its monotonicity for sake of better accuracy.
+The new method is generalized for anisotropic media, polyhedral grids and nontrivial cases such as slanted, partially perforated wells or wells

-K. Nikitin, Institute of Numerical Mathematics RAS, E-mail: nikitin.kira@gmail.com
+⊠ Kirill Nikitin nikitin.kira@gmail.com